openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/battery.md

 ## [Best Practices](@id battery_best_practices)

-1. **Use global data for common constraints**: Use the `global_data` field to set the fields and constraints that are common to all instances of the same asset type.
+1. **Use global data for common fields and constraints**: Use the `global_data` field to set the fields and constraints that are common to all instances of the same asset type.
 2. **Set realistic efficiencies**: Make sure the efficiencies are realistic for the technology being modeled
 3. **Use meaningful IDs**: Choose descriptive identifiers that indicate location and technology type
 4. **Consider duration constraints**: Set appropriate min/max duration based on technology